gtht/testingdeploy7/README.md

 4. Have a snap shot of individual student's recent code combat activity

 Much thought & effort has been put into designing the app's 2 dashboards.
-The dashboards are designed to be user-friendly, with easy navigations and instructions on how to interpret the each visualisation.
+The dashboards are designed to be user-friendly, easy to naviagate, with instructions on how to interpret each visualisation.
 The minimalistic design layout allows for the visualisations to stand out and be the main focus of the app.
-To ensure optimal insights-gaining, we ensured that the visualisation presented is not overloaded with too much information.
+To ensure optimal amount of insights gained, we ensured that the visualisation presented is not overloaded with too much information.

 This app uses the material-UI-react template, [Material Dashboard React - Free Material-UI Design Admin](https://creativetimofficial.github.io/material-dashboard-react/), by [Creative Tim](https://github.com/creativetimofficial/) as a base to this project.